-Check the following while the genset is operating.
+Check the following while the generator set is operating.

-Frequency/RPM (Alternator/Engine Menu): The generator frequency should be stable and the reading should be the same as the genset nameplate rating (50 or 60 Hz/1500 or 1800 RPM).
+Frequency: The generator frequency should be stable and the reading should be the same as the nameplate.

-AC Voltmeter (Alternator Menu): At no load, the line-to-line or line-to-neutral voltage(s) should be the same as the genset nameplate rating.
+AC Voltage: At no load, the line-to-line voltage(s) should be the same as the set nameplate rating.

-AC Ammeter (Alternator Menu): At no load the current ratings should be zero.
+AC Ammeter: At no load, the current readings should be zero.
 With a load applied, each line current should be about the same.